A Paleo, Keto-friendly Spin on "Koosa" Stuffed Mahshi That Will Make You Go "و"

 Food transcends borders and time.
 The Arab World has a way of sharing its food across borders, bringing the region that much closer together.
 And sometimes, if we dare to do so, we take our own spins on traditional family recipes.

-Whether you call it mahshi in Egypt, koosa in Syria, or koosa mehshi, stuffed zucchini is a staple in Middle Eastern cuisine.
+Whether you call it mahshi in Egypt, koosa in Syria, or koosa mehshi, stuffed zucchini is a staple in Arab cuisine.
 The most common form of mahshi is stuffed with rice and ground beef with a tomato sauce base.
 Some add pomegranate molasses, as is often done in most Syrian dishes, while others may prefer a more toned down dish.

 How to Make Paleo Mahshi